schliesser/fs-survival/Readme.md

 - No AI helpers
 - New missions every 30 minutes
 - More missions available
+- Productions only support output mode "store"
+- Animals must be transfered with a trailer

 This is a script mod for Farming Simulator 22.